Farabee has 4-point game, Flyers beat Penguins 6-3

 “It was a really good shot by Gus to get it through and I was able to get a stick on the puck and tip it in,” van Riemsdyk said.

-Patrick scored in his first game since April 2, 2019.
-The 22-year-old center, the No. 2 overall pick in the 2017 draft, was stricken with debilitating migraines and missed all of last season.

-Farabee scored late in the second period to put the Flyers ahead 3-2 in a game that had all the atmosphere of a morning skate.
+Farabee scored late in the second period to put the Flyers ahead 3-2 in a game that — minus Gritty’s shenanigans — had all the atmosphere of a morning skate.

-“We wish our fans were here but the intensity is still there,” Farabee said.
+“It was a weird offseason.
+My mindset was just to stay ready,” the 20-year-old Farabee said.

 Farabee had assists on van Riemsdyk, Patrick and Hayes’ goals.